 Did you know?
 One of Lacson’s ancestors successfully beat the Spanish without a fight.
 Find out who

-Due to his tough guy stance and unflappable rhetorical skills (he once described then-Councilor and former Senator Ernesto Maceda as “so young, yet so corrupt”), Lacson was well-beloved by the public.
-In fact, he would have been the Nacionalista Party’s candidate for president in the 1965 elections had he not succumbed to stroke at just 50 years old inside a hotel.
+Due to his tough-guy stance and unflappable rhetorical skills (he once described then-Councilor and former Senator Ernesto Maceda as “so young, yet so corrupt”), Lacson was well-beloved by the public.
+In fact, he would have been the Nacionalista Party’s candidate for president in the 1965 elections had he not succumbed to a stroke at just 50 years old inside a hotel.
 His death prompted the Nacionalistas to field in then-Senator Ferdinand Marcos instead.

 Incidentally, Lacson was said to have challenged Marcos to a fistfight over Imelda—an invitation which Ferdinand reportedly declined.